w01fdev/cambridge-mask-stats/README.md

 calculated automatically for aqi_level higher than 2, so that the wear is displayed correctly.

+if there is no entry in the csv for a day between the start and end date, the time carried is automatically set to 0 for that day. this means that for months that lie between the start and end month <count_d> also counts the days for which the mask was not worn or for which there is no entry in the csv file.

 ## requirements
 ### python version
 `Python >= 3.6`